 You will be assessable under the Employee Share Scheme provisions of the Tax Act on the sales proceeds for your shares.

-$(500 \times \$6.19) = \$3,095$
+Consequently, you will be assessed on: $(500 \times $5.41) = $2,705$

 In these circumstances the sale will not have any CGT consequences because the sale was made within 30 days of the expiry of the restriction period.